jtr13/EDAV/github_resources.Rmd

 ## Overview

-This section includes links for working with GitHub and advice on how to collaborate in teams on coding projects.
+This section includes links for working with GitHub and advice on how to collaborate in teams on large coding projects.

 ## On GitHub